- Learn HTML

 Not familiar terminologies

-Some content discusses Lamborghini or "whack a mole".
+Some content make use Lamborghini or "whack a mole" as an example.
 While this could be a pretty standard thing for the author these things are not universally known to a large swathe of people in the world.
 That's why we stick with standard things like "Car", "Dog" and "Name".

-Infact recently we stopped using the word "color" because in certain parts of the world it is written as "colour".
+In fact recently we stopped using the word "color" because in certain parts of the world, it is written as "colour".
 Same is the case with the word "favorite".
-We saw the some students were writing it as "favourite" and because of that the answer was wrong.
+We saw that some students were writing it as "favourite" and because of that the answer was wrong.
 So we stopped using these words.

 Object Oriented Design can wait

-We were looking for online material to teach our kids how to code.
-There are plenty of good materials online.
+There are plenty of good materials online when it comes to learning programming.
 However one thing is common in all of them.
-They jumped into Object Oriented Design too soon.
+They all jumped into Object Oriented Design too soon.

 We believe that using basic data structures like string, array, hash, range programming concepts can be taught very effectively.
 In fact we believe that creating a class, object, method, public method, private method all that gets into the way of learning how to program and takes the joy out of programming for someone who is just getting started.